Quick Guide to Cyprus

-- Located in Ayia Napa - Nissi Beach has been awarded a blue flag designation due to its extremely clear waters.
+- Located in Ayia Napa - Nissi Beach has been awarded a Blue Flag due to its extremely clear waters.
 It's a popular destination for nightlife seekers and has been featured on BBC Radio 1 in the past where DJs have performed on the beach.

 Where to stay in Cyprus

 Holidays to Cyprus have become ever more popular as more low-cost airlines have started to offer the route from the UK.
-The resorts lining the island's sun-kissed shores have simply flourished with luxurious all inclusive complexes and small family run hotels and everything in between.
+With balmy climes almost all year round and dreamy beaches, it's no wonder that Cyprus has become popular with those looking for a package holiday and there are an abundance or resorts to help fulfil that need.
+The resorts lining the island's sun-kissed shores have flourished with luxurious all inclusive complexes, small family run hotels and everything in between.

 The most popular resorts in Cyprus have gained their reputations for very distinct reasons.
 Ayia Napa holidays are geared toward the young clubbing crowds and have bars and nightclubs to rival those of Ibiza.

 On the west coast you can enjoy much more laid-back Cyprus holidays in the charming resort-town of Paphos.
 This traditional Cypriot town slopes down toward a charming harbour area where cafes and tavernas line the waterfront.
-Paphos is close to some beautiful Cypriot countryside as well as the Archaeological Park featuring some stunning mosaics.
+Paphos is close to some beautiful Cypriot countryside as well as the Paphos Archaeological Park, which features some stunning mosaics.

-If you want something completely different did you know it is possible to ski in Cyprus, up in the Troodos mountains?
+If you want something completely different, did you know it is possible to ski in Cyprus, up in the Troodos mountains?
 The season generally lasts from January to March.
-The mountains are popular with hikers the rest of the year round.
+The mountains are popular with hikers the rest of the year.